 Feel free to pop them back in the refrigerator if you prefer cold chocolate.
 I prefer them served at room temperature, though.

 They will keep for up to 3 days in the refrigerator, as long as they are covered.
 If you’ve unwrapped

 the paper carefully enough, you can wrap them back up and store them in egg cups (or in an egg box) in the fridge.

 A few people who saw the image online suggested making bigger ones.
 In all honesty, I feel these are the perfect size.
 Any bigger, and they’d be a bit sickly.

-These sweet treats went down well, and are a great way to use up those excess eggs left over from the Easter Egg Hunts on Easter Sunday!
+These Cheesecake Filled Easter Eggs went down well, and are a great way to use up those excess eggs left over from the Easter Egg Hunts on Easter Sunday!